tomrpl/defiscan/src/content/protocols/dyad.md

 ## Exit Window

-DYAD Protocol does not provide an exit window for users in the event of contract changes.
+Permissions are not protected by an appropriate exit window resulting in users not being able to withdraw funds in case of an unwanted update.

 Specifically, the **VaultLicenser** allows the multisig to add or remove vaults without any timelock, which can result in the temporary locking of user funds.
 Similarly, the **VaultManagerV4** contract is upgradeable without a timelock, allowing immediate changes to critical functions like minting, burning, and liquidation.
-This absence of a delay before upgrades or vault removals means users have no window to react to unwanted changes.

 ## Accessibility